olvap80/InstantRTOS/README.md

 Just copy the parts you need directly into your project)).

-## Why not <programming_langulage_name> for RTOS instead of C++?
+## Why not &lt;programming_langulage_name&gt; for RTOS instead of C++?
-Googling in the area of embedded programming leads to answers in C and it is easy to integrate from C++ than from any other language.
+Googling in the area of embedded programming leads to answers in C and it is more easy to integrate from C++ than from any other language.

-Embedded is still around C (and C++), any "exotic" languages are hard to integrate with "plain old C")) Those "exotic" languages usually have big runtime, non deterministic garbage collection, or are not popular enough to have a compiler for every platform (and instructions on "how to setup them" are not as easy as for "classics").
+Embedded is still around C (and C++), any "exotic" languages are hard to integrate with "plain old C")) Those "exotic" languages usually have big runtime, non deterministic garbage collection, or are not popular enough to have a compiler (and wrappers) for every platform (and instructions on "how to setup them" are not as easy as for "classics").

-**You can use C header files (and libraries) directly from C++ AS IS**, without all those pains of "foreign function  interfaces", "marshaling", etc.!
+**You can use C header files (and libraries) of your platform directly from C++ AS IS**, without all those pains of "foreign function  interfaces", "marshaling", etc.!
+Embedded systems, usually ship with C headers, rewriting data structures enumarations and function prototypes from them in a frapper for &lt;exotic_programming_langulage&gt; is pain!
+Supporting such integration libraries to be in sync with original C code is pain (unlsess someone else is doing that for you on regular basis, but they do not! and even then their wrappers stay mostly undocumented, so you still have to dig original C cenrtic documentation and C code)

 ## Then why C++, why not C?
 Think of C++ as "advanced C" for a moment))
 "Plain" C requires too much boilerplate code aroud simple things.
-All those "OOP in C stuff", where every "embedded guru" invents own "right way" and fancy conventions to do all the boilerplate are **not fun**
+All those "OOP in C stuff", when every "embedded guru" invents own "the right way" and fancy conventions to do all the boilerplate are **not fun**
 (and "true man on embedded use bare C and assembler" is a myth!)

-C++ was "not welcome" for embedded because of prejudice caused by some space and time consuming language/runtime features.
+C++ integrates with C shoothly, but was "not welcome" by for embedded due prejudice caused by some space and time consuming language/runtime features.
-But once those features are cut off C++ is as efficient as C by code execution time and by binary size (and much easier to develop!).
+But once those features are cut off, C++ is as efficient as C by code execution time and by binary size (and much easier to develop!).

 The most famous embedded platform known for using C++ is Arduino, and C++ fits perfectly even into requirements for their simplest board/CPU.
 Remember: all the fears around C++ are well known, but they are easy to google and are easy to find solutions :)